-On September 12, 2002, a shareholders derivative suit (the "State Derivative Action") was filed in Missouri state court against Charter and its then current directors, as well as its former auditors.
+On September 12, 2002, a shareholders derivative suit (the "State Derivative Action") was filed in the Circuit Court of the City of St. Louis, State of Missouri (the "Missouri State Court") against Charter and its then current directors, as well as its former auditors.
 A substantively identical derivative action was later filed and consolidated into the State Derivative Action.
 The plaintiffs allege that the individual defendants breached their fiduciary duties by failing to establish and maintain adequate internal controls and procedures.
-Unspecified damages, allegedly on Charter's behalf, are sought by the plaintiffs.
+Unspecified damages, allegedly on Charter's behalf, were sought by the plaintiffs.